CAOS-culture-agency-office-software/caos-webapi-docs/README.md

 ## 🧪 Test Environment

 A secure Web API test interface is available for verified partners.
-Access details can be requested via: [support@caos-software.de](mailto:support@caos-software.de)

 ---